-Can I receive credit for my qualification or previous experience?
+Can I receive credit for previous qualifications or experience?

 Types of credit